Glucosamine Dog Treats | Benefits, Uses, Product Options

 Many glucosamine products for dogs are flavored and are available in the form of treats or chews, which can make them exceptionally tempting for your dog.

 Unfortunately, this also increases the risk of overdosage because your dog may try to ingest many treats at once if left unattended.
 Always keep glucosamine out of your dog’s reach and do not exceed the recommended daily dose.
+If your dog ingests more than the recommended daily dose, contact your veterinarian for advice.

 How Much Glucosamine for Dogs?